lacework/terraform-provider-lacework/website/docs/r/resource_group_gcp.html.markdown

 # lacework\_resource\_group\_gcp

-Use this resource to create an GCP Resource Group in order to categorize Lacework-identifiable assets.
+Use this resource to create a GCP Resource Group in order to categorize Lacework-identifiable assets.
 For more information, see the [Resource Groups documentation](https://support.lacework.com/hc/en-us/articles/360041727354-Resource-Groups).

 ## Example Usage